 Winepilot has put together a team of some of Australia and New Zealand’s leading drinks writers, judges and sommeliers to take you on a journey through our world.

-Angus is an award-winning wine writer with over 15 years of drinks writing and judging experience.
-He is the Drinks Editor for Wish Magazine in The Australian and a regular contributor to Australian Gourmet Traveller Wine.
-Angus also authored Australia’s only imported wine guide, Worldwine, is a Len Evans Scholar and founded Winepilot to help you drink better, everyday.
+Angus is the Founder and Publisher of Winepilot with over 15 years of drinks writing and judging experience.
+This includes authoring the first imported wine guide in Australia, Worldwide, as Drinks Editor for Wish Magazine in The Australian for over a decade and regular contributor to Australian Gourmet Traveller Wine.

 Jeni Port is one of Australia’s top wine communicators and judges.
 Based in Melbourne, Jeni was the longest-serving wine writer on The Age newspaper and continues to write for most Australian wine magazines including Winestate, Wine Selector, Halliday Wine Companion magazine, Gourmet Traveller WINE, Winning and Il Tridente.
 She was named Wine Communicator of the Year and Legend of the Melbourne Food and Wine Festival in 2014 and in 2018 was named Legend of the Vine.